 Every standardized test requires steady preparation over a period.
 Cramming is not the key to achieving high scores in such tests.
 Thus, you will need to set a timetable for yourself, which will help you to pace yourself for the test.
 Setting a schedule will allow you enough time to cover all the topics/concepts as well as practice each type of question.
 Make sure that you devote equal time to each subject and concentrate equally on each topic.
 Identify your strengths and weaknesses by taking diagnostic tests so that you can focus more on the weak areas.
 Develop a strategy to prepare thoroughly for the test.
-If you are attending tutorial or prep classes, make sure that you allocate time to prepare by yourself.
-Self-study reinforces the concepts studied.
+If you are attending tutorials or classes, make sure that you allocate time to prepare by yourself as self-study reinforces the concepts studied.

 - Familiarize yourself on the test format

-This is an important step after selecting a date PSAT.
+This is an important step after selecting a date.
 Practice as much as you can after you have studied the concepts.
-The skills you need to achieve a high score in PSAT are not information based that will be repeated in the test.
-For example, the test does not test your ability to recall specific information.
-The test is an assessment of your logical or critical thinking abilities, your ability to apply the knowledge you have learned over the years in high school, and your knowledge of vocabulary.
-Thus, you must practice using these skills when you practice for the test.
+The skills you need to achieve a high score are not information based that will be repeated in the test.
+For example, it does not test your ability to recall specific information.
+The test is an assessment of your logical or critical thinking abilities, your ability to apply the knowledge you have learned over the years in high school and your knowledge of vocabulary.
+Thus, you must practice using these skills.

 - Remember important information

-Make sure that you are aware of the date PSAT, time, and your test center.
+Make sure that you are aware of the test date, time and your test center.
 You will not be allowed to appear for the test if you arrive late.
 Carry only what is required at the test center, especially approved calculators.
 Make sure you know this beforehand to avoid any untoward situation.
 The things you need to carry with you on the test day are:

 - No. 2 pencils and eraser